vaccine-impact/prime_update/README.txt

 Files:
 - batchrun.R
-    This program creates batch of cohorts with information on countries, vaccination year, vaccination age and vaccination coverage, and simulates the different comarative scenarios for these birth cohorts and estimate/compare vaccination impact.
+    Create batch of cohorts with information on countries, vaccination year, vaccination age and vaccination coverage, and simulates the different comarative scenarios for these birth cohorts and estimate/compare vaccination impact.